-The configuration space inverse (9.15) represents all of the non-linear, recursive features of Yang-Mills theory.
-As we have done previously, let us now identify how much of this inverse arises strictly from the perturbations P. As we did earlier with (6.10), let us used the framework YM=L+P (total Yang-Mills effects are the sum of linear effects plus perturbative effects) to calculate $I{Pv\tau} = I{YMv\tau} - I{Lv\tau}$, which is simply the difference between the entire, holistic (see [2] at page 356) inverse (9.15) and the linear inverse (9.9).
+The configuration space inverse (8.15) represents all of the non-linear, recursive features of Yang-Mills theory.
+As we have done previously, let us now identify how much of this inverse arises strictly from the perturbations P which represent the "difference" between Yang-Mills gauge theory and an Abelian gauge theory such as Maxwell's electrodynamics.
+As we did earlier with (5.10), let us used the framework YM=L+P (total Yang-Mills effects are the sum of linear effects plus perturbative effects) to calculate $I{PV\tau} = I{YMV\tau} - I{LV\tau}$ , which is simply the difference between the entire, holistic (see [7] at page 356) inverse (8.15) and the linear inverse (8.9).
 So what we shall now be studying is what Yang-Mills theory brings to the table (perturbations in the perturbative view), above and beyond what Abelian gauge theories such as electrodynamics already bring to the table.
-So we can study only the impact of Yang-Mills theory separated from any impact due to spacetime curvature, we represent both of (9.9) and (9.15) in flat spacetime, and so turn the gravitationally-covariant derivatives $\partial^{;\sigma}$ into ordinary ones ∂^{σ} .
+So we can study only the impact of Yang-Mills theory separated from any impact due to spacetime curvature, we represent both of (8.9) and (8.15) in flat spacetime, and so turn the gravitationally-covariant derivatives $\partial^{\sigma}$ into ordinary ones $\partial^{\sigma}$ .
 Thus, we form: